shermanloan/scejson-doc/doc/appendix-history.md

 changes which may or may not be of interest to you.

 ## Release 2022-07-0
+* The [APY Calculation](module-apy.md) module has been made available in this release.
 * The [Certificates of Deposit](module-cd.md) module has been made available in this release.
 * The [Individual Retirement Accounts](module-ira.md) module has been made